CraigStuntz/CraigStuntz.github.io/posts/2023-08-11-building-a-synthesizer-6.markdown

 My real agenda here is to get you thinking about different kinds of computing models, because next we're going to talk about analog computers, and they're far weirder than logic circuits!

+In the next post in this series I'll [building the Mixer module](2023-09-21-building-a-synthesizer-7.html).

 ## References